RateMyDIY/Docs/Feature Set.md

 Users receive emails when their projects are reviewed Users can reset password via email

-#### _ Feature Name: Search Page_
+### _ Feature Name: Search Page_
-User Access: Logged In Users, Non-Logged In Users, Mods, & Admin User Stories:
+* **User Access Statuses:** _Logged In Users, Non-Logged In Users, Mods, & Admin_
+* **User Stories:**
-As a Logged In user, I want navigation options on the search page; I want the results to include aggregate star ratings; and I want to be able to search projects, reviews, & reviewers because this will let me quickly navigate the site and provide me with robust and helpful results.
+      * _As a Logged In user, I want navigation options on the search page; I want the results to include aggregate star ratings; and I want to be able to search projects, reviews, & reviewers because this will let me quickly navigate the site and provide me with robust and helpful results._
-As a Non Logged In User, I want results to include aggregate star ratings; I want to be able to search projects, reviews, & reviewers; and I want to be prompted to sign in because this provides me with robust & helpful results and encourages me to further engage with the site.
+      * _As a Non Logged In User, I want results to include aggregate star ratings; I want to be able to search projects, reviews, & reviewers; and I want to be prompted to sign in because this provides me with robust & helpful results and encourages me to further engage with the site._
 Search gives dismissible popup encouraging sign in, then gives results After sign in, sign in box turns to hamburger menu w/ all nav options Stars on this page are aggregate of all reviews